Tripartism

 Tripartism is an economic system of neo-corporatism based on a mixed economy and tripartite contracts between employers' organizations, trade unions, and the government of a country.
 Each is to act as a social partner to create economic policy through cooperation, consultation, negotiation, and compromise.
-In Tripartism, the government has a large role in the economy and engages in negotiations between labor unions and business interest groups to establish economic policy.
+In Tripartism, the government has a large role in the economy and engages in negotiations between labour unions and business interest groups to establish economic policy.

 Tripartism became a popular form of economic policy during the economic crisis of the 1930s.
 Tripartism was supported by a number of different political movements at this time, including: Catholic social teaching, fascism, and democratic political movements.
-Tripartism is a prominent economic policy in Europe, particularly where Christian Democratic parties influenced by Catholic social teaching have held power; it is a core part of the Nordic model seen in the economic systems of Scandinavia and the Benelux that were put in place by social democratic governments.
-An example is the national income policy agreement in Finland.
-Tripartite agreements are an important component in practical labor law, since they cover not only wages, but also issues such as policies on benefits, vacation, work hours and worker safety.
+Tripartism is a prominent economic policy in Europe, particularly where Christian democratic parties influenced by Catholic social teaching have held power; it is a core part of the Nordic model seen in the economic systems of Scandinavia and the Benelux that were put in place by social democratic governments.
+Another example is the national income policy agreement in Finland.
+Globally, tripartite institutions, such as Ghana's Tripartite Committee and Singapore's National Trade Union Congress, have been implemented into economic systems.
+Tripartite agreements are an important component in practical labour law, since they cover not only wages but also issues such as policies on benefits, holiday, work hours, and worker safety.

-International Labor Organization
+International Labour Organization

-The International Labor Organization is the only United Nations agency that is based on tripartism.
+The International Labour Organization (ILO) is the only United Nations agency that is based on tripartism.
 It uses the discussions between the three groups in drafting of standards and conventions.
-Also for the implementation of ILO-standards in national law tripartite consultations on a national level are a requirement for those countries party to the Tripartite Consultation (International Labor Standards) Convention, 1976.

-The United States withdrew from the ILO in 1977, based partly on the claim that communist countries could not send authentically tripartite representation.
-The United States restored its membership with the ILO in 1980, with President Jimmy Carter having established the President's Committee on the ILO ("PC/ILO").
+Also for the implementation of ILO-standards in national law, tripartite consultations on a national level are a requirement for those countries party to the Tripartite Consultation (International Labour Standards) Convention, 1976.
+The United States withdrew from the ILO in 1977, based partly on the claim that Communist countries could not send authentically tripartite representation.
+The United States restored its membership with the ILO in 1980, with United States president Jimmy Carter having established the President's Committee on the ILO (PC/ILO).